McGlashan Everist: Grimwade House

-"The Grimwade House was designed by David McGlashan and Neil Everist and constructed in 1961–62 for Geoffrey Holt Grimwade (1902–1961), his wife and their four daughters.
+Listed on the Victorian Heritage Register, Grimwade House was designed by McGlashan and Everist and constructed in 1961–62 for Geoffrey Holt Grimwade (1902–1961), his wife and their four daughters.
 It was built as a retirement home that could also serve as a holiday house, on a large block of land at Rye, surrounded by natural bush of melaleucas and casuarinas.
-It is located on a sandy ridge half kilometre from Port Phillip."
+It is located on a sandy ridge 500 m from Port Phillip.

-"The house, designed on a 10-foot (3.048 m) module, comprises five flat-roofed pavilions, linked by covered ways, which create a variety of sheltered outdoor courtyards between the wings."
+The house, designed in the Modernist pavilion style, on a 10 ft module, comprises five flat-roofed pavilions, linked by covered ways, which create a variety of sheltered outdoor courtyards between the wings.
 The main house forms an L-shape, consisting of bedrooms and living area connected by a large north-east facing terrace.

 Sliding doors and screens that allow spaces to change and adjust according to the weather or the needs of family life and the connection of the indoor and outdoor spaces are reminiscent of traditional Japanese residential architecture.
-The floors are terracotta tile, the walls are clad in western red cedar and the ceiling is a cream coloured Vermiculite, to help with the acoustics of a predominantly tiled space.
+The floors are terracotta tile, the walls are clad in western red cedar and the ceiling is a cream coloured vermiculite, to help with the acoustics of a predominantly tiled space.
 Limestone, quarried on the site, is used for external, and one internal wall.
 David McGlashan also designed a large part of the original furniture including tables, benches and sofas.

-"The Grimwade House was published in Architecture in Australia in 1964, following the awarding of the Victorian Architecture Medal in 1963 in the same year.
-It led directly to other commissions, including John and Sunday Reed's house at Aspendale, and then Heide II."
-Geoffrey Grimwade's untimely death in 1961 prevented the house becoming his retirement home, but it continues to be owned and used by the Grimwade family.
+The Grimwade House was published in Architecture in Australia in 1964, following the awarding of the Victorian Architecture Medal in 1963 in the same year.
+Geoffrey Grimwade's untimely death in 1961 prevented the house becoming his retirement home, and was subsequently owned by the Grimwade family.